mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/development-proxy.md

 mc dev-proxy --mode credentials --passkey <yourpasskey>
 ```

-After that the proxy will authorize all requests to MindSphere with selected Application Credentials.
+After that the proxy will authorize all requests to {{site.productname}} with selected Application Credentials.

 ![credential auth](../images/proxy-credential.png)